oroinc/documentation/user/back-office/system/configuration/commerce/taxation/tax-calculation.rst

    :scale: 60%
    :alt: Global tax calculation configuration

-.. note:: Remember to clear the **Use default** check box before setting a custom option.
+.. note:: Remember to clear the **Use default** checkbox before setting a custom option.

 3. In the **Enable Taxation** section, enable or disable taxation by setting or clearing the **Enabled** box.
 Whenever you use the built-in or third-party tax provider, the taxation should be enabled.